 Building on that work, the UNC System established a recruitment network, so that each EPP had a designated point of contact to spearhead recruitment efforts for their respective institution, which were informed by the Noel-Levitz findings and formalized by an institution-authored recruitment plan.
-The other key goals of the recruitment network were to collaborate with the other EPPs and to build relationships in their own communities, especially with surrounding LEAs and area community colleges.
+The other key goals of the recruitment network were to foster a spirit of collaboration among the EPPs and to encourage each to build a relationship with their surrounding communities, especially with surrounding LEAs and area community colleges.

-Although the Joint Initiative is no longer funded, the University and Community College systems continue to take significant and important steps to create clear, accessible pathways for students to enter the teaching profession - cutting down on the costly duplication of courses and needless confusion of program requirements.
-With the revision of the Comprehensive Articulation Agreement (CAA) in 2014, transfer pathways into education programs were developed at each UNC Institution.
+Although the Joint Initiative is no longer funded, the UNC and NC Community College Systems continue to take significant and important steps to create clear, accessible pathways for students to enter the teaching profession - cutting down on the costly duplication of courses and needless confusion of program requirements.
+With the revision of the Comprehensive Articulation Agreement (CAA) in 2014, transfer pathways into education programs were developed at each UNC System Institution.
 All education programs have a pathway noted for Associate in Arts and Associate in Science degrees as part of the CAA.
+In addition, in 2020, the North Carolina Community College System created new pathways with the Associate in Arts (AATP) and Associate in Science (ASTP) in Teacher Education degrees.
+At present, a uniform articulation agreement for the AATP and ASTP is being crafted by the UNC System in concert with NCCCS.
+All but 10 of the 58 community colleges are currently offering the new degrees, and it is anticipated that graduates from these community colleges will begin matriculating to UNC System institutions beginning in fall 2021.
+This new pathway will enhance opportunities for transfer students wishing to pursue a degree in teaching.

-1 Partelow, Lisette.
+&lt;sup>1 Partelow, Lisette.
 "What to Make of Declining Enrollment in Teacher Preparation Programs."
 Center for American Progress, 3 Dec.
 2019, www.americanprogress.org/issues/education-k-12/reports/2019/12/03/477311/make-declining-enrollment-teacher-preparation-programs/.